IqbalSingh7077/Student_Grades_Prediction/README.md

 # **Student_Grades_Prediction**

 ## **Dataset**
-The following projects data set is taken from Kaggle, below is the link to the dataset /n https://www.kaggle.com/dipam7/student-grade-prediction
+The following projects data set is taken from Kaggle, below is the link to the dataset/n https://www.kaggle.com/dipam7/student-grade-prediction

 ## **Feature selection**